safellama/plexiglass/README.md

 ## What is Plexiglass?

-Plexiglass is a Python toolbox designed for penetration testing against adversarial attacks in LLMs.
+Plexiglass is a toolbox designed to test vulnerabilities and safeguard LLMs.

 Plexiglass uses [litellm](https://github.com/BerriAI/litellm) under the hood.